Graph Clustering with Graph Neural Networks: Experiments

-\spara{Datasets.} We use 7 real-world datasets for assessing model quality.
-Cora, Citeseer, and Pubmed~\cite{sen2008} are citation networks; nodes represent papers connected by citation edges; features are bag-of-word abstracts, and labels represent paper topics. \damazoncomputers and \damazonphoto~\cite{shchur2018} are subsets of the Amazon co-purchase graph for the computers and photo sections of the website, where nodes represent goods with edges between ones frequently purchased together; node features are bag-of-word reviews, and class labels are product category. \dcoauthorcs and \dcoauthorphy~\cite{shchur2018} are co-authorship networks based on the Microsoft Academic Graph for the computer science and physics fields respectively; nodes are authors, which are connected by edge if they co-authored a paper together; node features are a collection of paper keywords for author’s papers; class labels indicate most common fields of study.
+\spara{Datasets.} We use 11 real-world datasets for assessing model quality.
+Cora, Citeseer, and Pubmed~\citep{sen2008} are citation networks; nodes represent papers connected by citation edges; features are bag-of-word abstracts, and labels represent paper topics. \damazoncomputers and \damazonphoto~\citep{shchur2018} are subsets of the Amazon co-purchase graph for the computers and photo sections of the website, where nodes represent goods with edges between ones frequently purchased together; node features are bag-of-word reviews, and class labels are product category. \dcoauthorcs, \dcoauthorphy, \dcoauthormed, \dcoauthorchem, and \dcoauthoreng~\citep{shchur2018, shchur2019overlapping} are co-authorship networks based on the Microsoft Academic Graph for the computer science, physics, medicine, and engineering fields respectively; nodes are authors, which are connected by edge if they co-authored a paper together; node features are a collection of paper keywords for author’s papers; class labels indicate most common fields of study. \darxiv~\citep{hu2020open} is a paper co-citation dataset based on arXiv papers indexed by the Microsoft Academic graph.
+Nodes are papers; edges are citations, and class labels indicate the main category of the paper.

+\spara{Baselines.} As we study how to leverage the information from both the graph and attributes, we employ two baselines that employ either strictly graph or attribute information.
+We give a brief description of the baselines used below: